Pattillo Higgins: Early life

-Pattillo Higgins was born to Roberto James and Sarah (Raye) Higgins on December 5, 1863, in Sabine Pass, Texas.
+Pattillo Higgins was born to Roberto James and Saharah (Raye) Higgins on December 5, 1863, in Sabine Pass, Texas.
 His family moved to Beaumont when he was six years old.
 He attended school until he reached the fourth grade, after which he apprenticed as a gunsmith under his father's direction.
 In his youth, he was a violent troublemaker, pulling pranks and harassing African Americans.

 When he was seventeen, he pulled a prank on a black Baptist church that got the attention of a sheriff's deputy.
 The deputy fired a warning shot over Higgins' head, after which Higgins fired back and delivered what would later turn out to be a fatal hit.
 The wounded deputy managed to fire again, striking Higgins in his lower left arm.
 Higgins' arm would later become severely infected, requiring amputation from the elbow down.
 Higgins was put on trial for the murder of the deputy, but he would be found not guilty by a jury that perceived his act as self-defense.
 After his acquittal, he worked as a logger along the Texas-Louisiana border, apparently unhindered by his lack of an arm.

 It was in 1885 that he attended a Baptist revival meeting where he made the decision to become a Christian.
 Realizing that the lumber camps were not the ideal place to maintain a good morality, he decided to return to Beaumont, Texas to establish himself as a businessman.